 Our work as therapists is to remove the scar tissue, deactivate the trigger points, and send you to a good trainer or PT who can show you how to strengthen this muscle.

 #2: Subscapularis.
-While the Infraspinatus is full of painful trigger points that make you jump off the massage table, the Subscapularis, another rotator cuff, is one of those ultra-sensitive muscles that, upon pressure, makes you turn white, stops your breath, and you immediately want to hit your therapist.
+While the Infraspinatus is full of painful trigger points that make you jump off the massage table, the Subscapularis is one of those ultra-sensitive muscles that, upon pressure, makes you turn white, stops your breath, and you immediately want to hit your therapist.
 Please don't!
 There is hope...

 The "Subscap" is a common culprit for shoulder injuries and pain.
-To touch or to access the Subscap can be difficult due to its location underneath the scapula, and a client's shoulder blade mobility.
+To access the Subscap can be difficult due to its location underneath the scapula, and a client's shoulder blade mobility.

-Our therapists are able to press into the attachment of the Subscap on the arm bone (see image).
+Therapists are able to access the attachment of the Subscap on the arm bone (see image).

 The Subscap attachment is deeper than the chest Pec muscles.
-So your therapist has to gradually 'melt' through the Pecs to work on the Subscap.
+So your therapist must gradually 'melt' through the Pecs to work on the Subscap.